invertase/react-native-firebase/docs/interfaces/_lib_index_d_.rnappleauth.appleauthrequestoptions.md

 ## What is it?

-The request options passed to apple as the credential provider.
+The request options (`requestOptions`) passed to apple as the credential provider.

 ```js
 import appleAuth from '@invertase/react-native-apple-authentication';